 "Out to Innovate" 2012

 The National Organization of Gay and Lesbian Scientists and Technical Professionals (NOGLSTP) presented “Out to Innovate 2012”, a summit to bring together LGBT and Ally high school, college and post-doctoral students, with LGBT career professionals, academics, and employers in the Science / Technology / Engineering / Mathematics community to share diversity, mentoring, and career learning opportunities.
-This wonderful networking and mentoring event was hosted by Out in Science, Technology, Engineering and Mathematics (oSTEM) at The Ohio State University.
+This wonderful networking and mentoring event was hosted by Out in Science, Technology, Engineering and Mathematics (oSTEM) at The Ohio State University, and I participated in a plenary panel there.
 [Link to gallery of photos]

 [click photo for higher-res version]